omc/terraform-provider-bonsai/README.md

 ![Bonsai | Fully Managed Elasticsearch & OpenSearch](docs/assets/bonsai.png)

-This is the Go API Client for [Bonsai Cloud](https://bonsai.io/) - The only managed Elasticsearch, OpenSearch, and SolrCloud platform that provides the support of a search engineering team, but at a fraction of the cost!
+This is the Terraform Provider for [Bonsai Cloud](https://bonsai.io/) - The only managed Elasticsearch, OpenSearch, and SolrCloud platform that provides the support of a search engineering team, but at a fraction of the cost!